 When set to true, the following headers are added to the origin request:

-false: The raw username will never be reported.true: The raw username will only be reported if:- The credentials are compromised, and
+false: The raw username will never be reported.true: The raw username will only be reported if:

 You can configure the Enforcer to support Cross-Origin Resource Sharing (CORS) requests.
 CORS is a mechanism that lets the server indicate if a request contains cross-origin resources by adding special HTTP headers to the request.
 These headers let the browser load these resources.
 Without them, the browser may block requests to these resources for security reasons instead.